SemiQuant/RNAseq_pipeline/README.md

-Total RNA seq alignment to bacterial and human genomes Deconvolution of possibly miss aligned sequences
+Total RNA seq alignment to bacterial and human genomes.
+Deconvolution of possibly miss aligned sequences.